 Centennial Tour at Memorial HallMemorial Hall is now home to The Please Touch Museum and is offering Centennial Tours.
 These tours explore the history, art and architecture of Memorial Hall, first home of the Philadelphia Museum of Art and the 1876 World’s Fair.
 Centennial Tour guests will enjoy: the restored architecture of Memorial Hall, listed on the National Register of Historic Places; a behind-the-scenes tour of Memorial Hall filled with fun facts from the building’s 20th century history as a multi-use recreation center; a fully restored 1908 Woodside Park Dentzel Carousel; an 1889 scale model that depicts the Centennial’s landscape including Memorial Hall, plus 200 buildings erected for the World’s Fair (housed inside the Centennial Exploration exhibit).
 For more information, visit pleasetouchmuseum.org or call 215-581-3167.

-Eastern State PenitentiaryOnce the most notorious prison in the world, Eastern State Penitentiary now stands in ruin, a haunting world of eerie beauty.
-Tours of cellblocks, solitary punishment cells, Al Capone’s cell, and the restored prison synagogue are available.
+Eastern State PenitentiaryOnce the most famous prison in the world, Eastern State Penitentiary now stands in ruin, a haunting world of eerie beauty.
+Tours discuss Eastern State’s revolutionary architecture, worldwide influence, and famous inmates.
+After the tour, explore Al Capone’s cell, history exhibits and art installations.
+Just five blocks from the Museum.
+Private, hour-long guided tours are $9 per person.
 For more information visit easternstate.org or call the Philadelphia Museum of Art’s Group Sales office at 215-684-7863 for reservations.

 Grounds for SculptureGrounds For Sculpture is a 42-acre public sculpture park located in Hamilton, NJ.
 It was founded in 1992 on the site of the former New Jersey State Fairgrounds by J. Seward Johnson to promote an understanding and appreciation of contemporary sculpture.
 Visitors to the park can enjoy the outdoor permanent collection, indoor seasonal exhibitions, and learn about contemporary sculpture through a variety of educational programs including lectures and tours.
 In addition, the park also offers various events, a 42-acre arboretum, shopping and dining, including the highly rated fine dining destination, Rat’s Restaurant.
 For more information, visit groundsforsculpture.org or call 609-586-0616.